JihyeBae13/EMBC22_KTD_EEG_PublicDataTest/README.md

 2. Code_Step02_KTD_EEG_wQuantization.m
 3. Code_Step03B_EEG_DataB.m

-The Data B (EEG set) is available at the BCI competition IV website (https://www.bbci.de/competition/iv/).
+The Data set B (EEG files) is available at the BCI competition IV website (https://www.bbci.de/competition/iv/).

 A proper citation is required to use any of these data set, as described in their websites.